 Drain the tofu for at least an half hour.
 This is how I drain it: place the block of tofu in a colander on a few layers of paper towel.
 Place a small plate and something heavy on top of it.
 Place the colander over a bowl or pot.

 How to make tofu crispy?
 Corn starch works best for this case.
 Just toss tofu chunks with some cornstarch, and pan-fry in a little oil or ghee.

 Ramen is a very popular noodle soup in Japan.
 Ramen noodles are originally Chinese style noodles, but it’s been changed and improved over the years.
 Ramen noodles are made with wheat flour and get their yellow color and distinctly firm texture from the addition of kansui (Japanese alkaline water).

 It is not easy to find fresh ramen noodles and I use dried noodle.
 You can find it in the Asian grocery store.
-Cook ramen noodles follow directions on the pack.
+Cook ramen noodles following directions on the packaging.

 When all the components are ready we can start serving.
 Drain well ramen noodles, then transfer the noodles to the bowls.
 Add tofu, shiitake mushrooms and kimchi.

 Spicy tangy Sum Yum kimchi from my favorite Living Goodness brand works surprisingly well here.
 If you want to make your ramen even hotter, you can try adding more kimchi.
 All the flavor of the kimchi goes right into the stock and noodles.
 Chinese cabbage, pak choy, spring onion and mild chili fermented using authentic Korean recipe that been stolen by kiwi.
 A jar of the authentic good stuff.
 This is interesting fact that the process of fermentation of kimchi not only enhances the taste but also creates healthy bacteria, Lactobacillus which is required by the body to keep a healthy state of intestinal flora.
 Therefore, I try to add more fermented foods to my daily menu.